nhselect/step1-training/content/platform-roles/overview.md

 ### Learners

-To become a **Learner**, a delegate will need to be enrolled onto the **Step 1 proficiencies** framework by an **Educator/Manager**.
+To become a **Learner**, a delegate will need to be enrolled onto the appropriate **Step 1, 2 or 3 proficiencies** framework by an **Educator/Manager**.

-Once enrolled, Learners can access the Step 1 proficiencies through the Learning Portal application.
+Once enrolled, Learners can access the proficiencies through the Learning Portal application.

 <div class="nhsuk-grid-row">